What is conjugal partner sponsorship?

 The IRCC considers the following for a conjugal partner:

-• The two partners either have children or are taking care of them together
+• The couple either has children together or are taking care of them together.

 Image